 Q: What is your most memorable catch?

 A: How can I not say the first sailfish I reeled in?
 The captain threw me in the ocean and they let me keep the release flag.
 It still hangs in a frame in my room!
 But recently, I hooked my first sail.
 It happened to be during a tournament and the angler was an 11-year-old.
 Everything happened so fast!
 The fish came up on the left long and I was the one standing there, I pointed the rod tip to the rigger and let the fish eat the bait.
 Everyone said I would just know when I felt the fish and I did.
 It was like a feather on a hook.
-I came tight and the boat went nuts.
+I came tight and the crew went nuts.
 I told the angler “good luck” as I handed the rod to him.
 I understand now what the mate really means when he says good luck.
 It’s more like “you better catch this fish!”
 The kid was great.
-By the time he got it to the boat it was decided that I would also wire the fish.
+By the time he got it to the boat, it was decided that I would also wire the fish.
 I had seen it done hundreds of times and I just did it.
 My first hook and release!
 It was pretty exhilarating.

 Q: Nice!
 Do you like to get your hands dirty when you fish and help out with filleting or rigging baits?

 A: I do get dirty.
-I snell hooks, floss mullet and rig ballyhoo.
+I snell hooks, floss mullet, and rig ballyhoo.
 I find myself wanting to do more and more on the boats, but a scale on the lens can really foul up a picture, so I try to find a balance.
 Photography is my bread and butter and has really been my ticket into this world.
 I just try to do both as often as I can.

 Q: How often do you get out fishing these days?

 A: I fish enough that it’s changed my life.
-I recently turned down a secure full-time position for the opportunity to spend 18 days in the Northeast.
+I turned down a secure full-time position for the opportunity to spend 18 days in the Northeast.
 I fished almost every day.
 Here in Florida, there is always a lull in the bite during the late summer, but it picks up again in the winter.
 The bite is great now and I’ve spent the last couple of months fishing pretty hard.

 Q: If you could fish anywhere in the world for any species, what would you choose?

 A: I’ve got a few goals.
-I would like to make it to Isla Mujeres, Bermuda, and Los Sueños this year.
+I would like to make it to Isla Mujeres, Bermuda, and Los Sueños.
 A dream came true last week — I was invited to fish with one of the top boats in the Dominican Republic.
 I hope to make it down next season.
 I would love to catch a blue in the DR and I’m looking for the guts to photograph from the water in Isla.

 Q: Okay, last question — shopping or fishing… Which one do you prefer?